pact-foundation/pact.io/README.md

 ---
 description: >-
-  Fast, easy and reliable testing for your APIs and microservices during development
+  Fast and reliable testing for your APIs and microservices during development.
+Safety during deployment.
 ---

 # Introduction